Refrigerator Parts: Repair and Replace

 Observe all refrigerator parts including the freezer fan when you start to defrost and remove the freezer (inside) rear panels.
 (While everything is frosted.)

 The freezer fan looks okay in this photo.
-I plugged the refrigerator back in after removing the panels (for a few seconds) and observed the fan turning freely.
-Keep your fingers out of here while plugged in!
+I plugged the refrigerator back in after removing the panels (

 New Defrost Heater Element w/thermo